19bufordcarl/CarlRPG/Myth & Shadow/Player Characters/Derived Statistics/Level.md

 - Don't forget to adjust any relevant derived statistics!
 - *Optional Rule: (You **can** teach an old dog new tricks)*
 	- *You may increase the same ability score multiple times so long as the resulting score is less than or equal to your level.*
 	- *Ex.
-If I am leveling up from 3 to 4, and my Wisdom is 1, I could put all three points in Wisdom to get it up to a 4.
+If I am leveling up from 3 to 4, and my Wisdom is 2, I could put both points in Wisdom to get it up to a 4.
 This can help PCs who want to change direction.*
 ## Downtime
 Activities that state they can be done over a month of downtime can be done while leveling up.
 ## Max Level
 By default, 10 is the max level for a PC.
+If you wish to continue beyond that, see High Level Play.
 ## NPCs Level
 NPCs and monsters also have levels, but they are simply defined in their stat block.
 ## Fast Leveling
 *Optional Rule: Not Recommended*
 You can level up over a [Full Rest](../../Game%20Procedures/Resting.md#Full%20Rest) rather than 1 month of [Downtime](Level.md#Downtime).